 What is an insurance broker?

-To best understand brokers, it’s helpful to differentiate an insurance broker versus an insurance agent.
-While the broker represents you, an insurance agent represents the insurance company.
+While both insurance brokers and insurance agents help you get insurance, there’s a significant difference in who brokers vs. agents represent.
 Not all states have brokers, and in some states, a broker can also be an insurance agent.
-In those states, broker and insurance agent may be used interchangeably.
+In those states, the words broker and agent may be used interchangeably.

 When should I use an insurance broker?

-In some cases, brokers charge a fee (more on that next).
+In some cases, brokers charge a fee.
 That said, in many cases, the broker may be able to find better policies for cheaper prices, ultimately helping you save money overall.

 With a fee on the table, you probably don’t want (or need) to use a broker if your insurance needs are relatively simple.
 You can probably get quotes online or work with an agent because your policy options — and the price of those policies — are going to be pretty straightforward.

-But as your needs get more complex, looping in an insurance pro who’s on your side can help you find the protection you need at a good price.
+But as your needs get more complex, looping in an insurance pro who’s on your side can help you find the coverage you need at a good price.

 Some examples of more complex insurance scenarios include: